-Renewable Energy Standards: Oppose mandates which impose renewable fuels portfolio standards that require electricity providers to obtain a minimum percentage of their power from renewable energy resources by a certain date.
+Renewable Energy Standards: Oppose mandates which impose renewable fuels portfolio standards that require electricity providers to obtain a minimum percentage of their power from renewable energy resources by a date certain.

-Refining Capacity: Fast track provisions of the Federal Energy Bill that enable construction of additional oil refining capacity in Louisiana at the earliest date.
+Refining Capacity: Fast track provisions of the Federal Energy Bill that will enable construction of additional oil refining capacity in Louisiana at the earliest date.